Skip to product information

 1 of 7

-Complete ski mountaineering equipment, including avalanche transceiver, shovel and probe.
-All equipment can be rented upon reservation
+Complete ski mountaineering equipment, including AVRA, shovel, and probe.
+All gear is available for rent upon prior reservation.

 Technical underwear